turtl/www/views/docs/server/running.md

 all you have to do is configure the server to point at the correct location, start the Turtl server, and kick back.

+Turtl is set up to use RethinkDB __v1.11.3__.
+Versions before this will almost certainly not work, versions after *may* work.
+So if you're trying to run Turtl, be sure to compile RethinkDB from the v1.11.3 tag on their Github.

 ## Starting
 Starting the server is as easy as starting your lisp implemenation in the server's root directory and doing the following: